Question: What was the knife that Cruise used in the cab to cut Max loose and later in the club fight?

 Question: Is there any specific reason for Jason Statham's cameo at the start of the film as the man who gives Tom Cruise the briefcase?

 Answer: There doesn't seem to be any reason as for Statham's cameo, however one theory comes to mind.
 A number of years before Statham started starring in Hollywood films, he made his break in the hit low budget "Lock, Stock and two Smoking Barrels".
-Apparently Tom Cruise was one of the major hollywood people who loved the film and was keen to do an American remake of the film.
+Apparently Tom Cruise was one of the major Hollywood people who loved the film and was keen to do an American remake of the film.
 Possibly he wanted to try and work with him and the cameo was a perfect opportunity.
+Playing a "Transporter" of sorts would seem an apt role.

 Question: What does Tom Cruise's character say to the owner of the jazz place after he shoots him in the head ?